sauxpa/stochastic/README.md

 Code for simulating joint distribution based on a copula and empirical marginals.

 ### corr_lib
-Study Frechet barycenter w.r.t Wasserstein distance for correlation matrix metric.
+Utility lib for correlation matrix manipulation and optimal transport metric.

 ### ito_diffusions and ito_diffusions_examples
 Libraries for stochastic processes simulation and visualization including: